Lewisham Safeguarding Adults Board

 How to Report Your Concerns About an Adult

 Are others, including children in immediate danger or risk of serious harm?
 If so, then this should be reported to Police immediately, and consideration also give to reporting this to Children’s Services.
 Help to keep the child safe until the Police respond.
-The adult(s) does not need to give their consent under these circumstances due to ‘public interest’ considerations (others, including children are in immediate danger or risk of serious harm).
+The adult(s) does not need to give their consent under these circumstances due to an 'urgent or emergency situation' (Data Protection Act 2018).

 How to Report Your Concerns About a Child